Team-DVGs/ASP.NET-Core-API-Backend/README.md

 "Mini Market" is a robust API solution that powers the backend of an e-commerce platform focused on food sales.
 It provides endpoints for managing products, orders, customers, and more.
 Key features include:

-- **Authentication and Authorization:** Implementing secure user authentication and role-based access control using JWT tokens.

 - **Product Management:** Endpoints for adding, updating, and retrieving food products with details like name, description, price, and availability.